-This may not sound like much, but these numbers add up over time: if your home uses about 500kWh of electricity per month, by the end of this 10-year period, you will have paid about $750 more in total (about $75 more per year) for your electricity than if rates had stayed at their 2008 levels.
+This may not sound like much, but these numbers add up over time: if your home uses about 500kWh of electricity per month, by the end of this 10-year period, you will have paid significantly more for your electricity than if rates had stayed at their 2010 levels.

 Could electricity prices fall in the future?
 It’s unlikely

 “The past is no predictor of the future”, you might argue.
 And it’s true that just because electricity prices have been going up does not mean that they will continue to do so.
 However, there are a number of very good reasons why it is unlikely that residential electricity rates will fall in the future.

 - While natural gas prices fell in the aughts and beginning of the 2010s thanks to the ‘fracking’ boom, prices have increased over the last couple of years, especially during winter months, leading to seasonal spikes in electricity prices.
 This trend may continue as America’s natural gas supply is exposed to international markets – Europe and Japan, for example, currently pay significantly more for natural gas than the US.

 - The Energy Information Agency also predicts that electricity price is going to increase, both in the short-term as well as the long-term (out to 2040).

 Electricity price fluctuations over time and by location

 On average, electricity prices in the US certainly seem to be on an upwards trajectory.
 But this is only part of the story: while the first graph in this article demonstrates how prices fluctuate over time nationally, it’s important to also understand how prices differ depending on where you live.

 The graph below illustrates electricity price trends in a handful of states.
-You can see that prices have risen in almost all of these states over the 10-year period between February 2008 and present.
-Some have risen more than others, however – average prices in Florida, for instance, have only risen slightly, while they’ve increased dramatically in California, Massachusetts, and Washington, to name a few states.
+You can see that prices have risen significantly in most of these states over the 10-year period between 2011 and 2021.
+Some have risen more than others, however – average prices in New Jersey, for instance, have only risen slightly, while they’ve increased dramatically in California, Massachusetts, and Washington, to name a few states.